| |

 Ferns – These plants are native to tropical climates and require high humidity to thrive.

-Orchids – These exotic flowers are known for their beauty and require high humidity levels to keep their blooms looking their best.
+Orchids – These exotic flowers are known for their beauty and require high humidity to keep their blooms looking their best.

-Calathea – This plant is native to the rainforests of South America and requires high humidity levels to keep its leaves looking vibrant and colorful.
+Calathea – This plant is native to the rainforests of South America and requires high humidity to keep its leaves looking vibrant and colorful.

 Prayer Plant – This plant is known for its unique foliage that folds up at night, resembling hands in prayer.
-It is native to the rainforests of Central and South America and requires high humidity levels to thrive.
+It is native to the rainforests of Central and South America and requires high humidity to thrive.

 Peace Lily – This low-maintenance plant is known for its beautiful white blooms and ability to improve air quality.
-It is native to the rainforests of Central and South America and requires high humidity levels to maintain its glossy leaves.
+It is native to the rainforests of Central and South America and requires high humidity to maintain its glossy leaves.

 Peperomia – This plant is easy to care for and comes in various shapes and sizes.
 It is native to Central and South America and requires moderate to high humidity.